DTC Genealogy: The Golden State Killer Paradigm and GEDmatch Policy

 | Australia | No specific statute; ministerial approval required per case in Queensland | GEDmatch accessible; no national IGG database policy | State and territory information commissioners; AISC oversight |

 The consent problem in investigative genetic genealogy is structural.
 When a person tests with a consumer DTC company and uploads their raw data to GEDmatch (or FamilyTreeDNA), they expose genetic information about all of their biological relatives, including relatives who have never consented to any genetic testing.
 A person sharing third-cousin-level DNA with the unknown crime-scene profile shares common ancestors with that profile, and those common ancestors had many other descendants, all of whom are affected by the search without their knowledge or consent.
+This structural imbalance parallels the consent problem discussed in the Puttaswamy and Aadhaar jurisprudence topic, where compelled or contextually pressured consent is treated as no consent at all.

 India's Digital Personal Data Protection Act 2023 classifies genetic data as sensitive personal data under the draft Data Protection Rules (expected in 2025).
 Its processing for any purpose requires specific consent, and the law-enforcement exemptions in the Act are narrowly defined.
 Without specific legislation, IGG-based evidence in Indian criminal proceedings would face significant data-protection challenges even where a court was otherwise willing to admit it under the Bharatiya Sakshya Adhiniyam 2023.